USSSA won’t let Down Syndrome define Joshua Painter

 To Simpson, that’s the point of the league; to learn, meet friends and have fun.
 That’s why the organization doesn’t restrict anyone from playing.
 The games can be competitive, but the kids’ enjoyment and development always comes first.
 And Simpson is happy to have given such joy to Joshua.

 “Joshua has a blast,” he said.
 “He likes going out there and hanging out, talking to the players. … Just watching him out here, it puts a big smile on your face.”

-Not only has Joshua been having fun, he’s also learning too.
+Not only has Joshua been having fun, he’s also learning a little.

-When the season first started, Simpson would pitch under-handed to him and Joshua would just run around the bases whether he hit it or not.
+When the season first started, Simpson would pitch underhanded to him and Joshua would just run around the bases whether he hit it or not.
 On Thursday, a kid from the other team was pitching to him from a short distance.
-Joshua made contact for a grounder, and the opposing team committed several intentional errors to allow Joshua to run around the bases.
+Joshua made contact for a grounder, and the opposing team committed several intentional errors to allow Joshua to, still, run around the bases.
 Teammates greeted him at home plate with high-fives, and Joshua had a smile on his face.

 Cheryl Painter finds it “refreshing” that her son gets this chance.
 Not only because he gets to play baseball and socialize with other kids his age, but others get the chance to see Joshua how his family and friends see him.

 “He centers me, he centers our family,” she said.
 “He seems to be the most logical one in the family.
 Because he has Down Syndrome, it doesn’t make any difference at all. … It’s just part of who he is.
 If people can get past the disability, or ability, and just see him for who he is – and I feel like the team has done that – he’s a blessing.”

 After all, having fun and making friends is what the USSSA is all about.